 Another ‘local’ is the seal which hangs out at the boat ramp.
-It is fed scraps fish by the fishermen that clean their catches there.
+It is fed scraps of fish by the fishermen that clean their catch there.
 The boat ramp was across from Thorfinn so we got to watch the antics of this seal.
 If he wasn’t begging scraps from the fishermen, he was teasing the birds with the scraps.
 Throwing the titbit in the air and promptly diving back under the water with it just as the gulls swooped.

 A Nankeen Night Heron turned up early for his night time hunting and posed for me on the wharf!

 If you visit Port Fairy don’t miss a walk along the wharf and met some of the local characters.

 Don't miss a thing!
 Join the crew and we will send you free email updates.
 But don't worry, we promise not to bombard your inbox with too much awesome stuff!

 Something went wrong.